moondance-labs/tanssi-docs/learn/framework/xcm.md

 - **Asynchronous** - similar to sending a postcard -but way faster- the sender will keep performing its duties as usual, without blocking itself or awaiting a response from the destination
 - **Absolute** -  messages are guaranteed to be delivered to the intended destination, in order and in a timely fashion
 - **Asymmetric** -  messages sent have no response counterpart.
 Any return values, if required, must be sent back from the destination to the sender with another message
 - **Agnostic** -  there are no assumptions whatsoever about the configuration or properties of two communicating appchains.
 Appchains might differ in every aspect, except the ability to understand XCM.
-E.g., one chain could be EVM-compatible and the other not, one chain could be a DeFi appchain and the other a gaming appchain, etc
+E.g., one chain could be EVM-compatible and the other not, one chain could be a DeFi appchain and the other a gaming appchain, and so on

 ## Common Use Cases {: #common-use-cases }